Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Consistency between brand messaging, product performance, and company values is vital.
 Misleading claims or actions that contradict stated values (e.g., a brand claiming sustainability but using harmful practices) create cognitive dissonance and erode trust.
 Aligning brand personality with target audience values helps prevent dissonance.
 Brand trust itself acts as a buffer against dissonance, particularly in online environments.

 The personality and perceived trustworthiness of a brand can significantly influence cognitive dissonance.
-A brand whose identity (e.g., colors, logo, tone of voice) aligns with consumer expectations and self-concept is less likely to cause cognitive dissonance.
+A brand whose identity (e.g., colours, logo, tone of voice) aligns with consumer expectations and self-concept is less likely to cause cognitive dissonance.
 Conversely, inconsistencies, like a serious product using whimsical branding (or negative word of mouth), can create discomfort and avoidance.
 This way or another, it affects customer satisfaction.

 Strong brand trust, often built through relationship marketing, can reduce post-purchase dissonance, leading to higher satisfaction and loyalty.
 Brand trust appears to moderate the relationship between the shopping mode (online vs. offline) and cognitive dissonance.